quarantin/beautiful-java/README.md

 # BeautifulJava
-This tool is meant to help with reversing the source code from the game **Project Zomboid**.
+BeautifulJava is a tool meant to help with reversing the source code from the game **Project Zomboid**.

 Once setup properly, when you run the script, it will do the following for you:
 - Grab the Java class files from Project Zomboid folder